vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 ### RabbitMQ Topology Operator (Experimental)

-If you choose to use the KNative eventing deployment option, you will also need to deploy the RabbitMQ Topology Operator.
+If you choose to use the Knative eventing deployment option, you will also need to deploy the RabbitMQ Topology Operator.
 This operator allows for the declarative creation of resources like RabbitMQ exchanges, queues, and bindings.
-The topology operator is a dependency of the KNative RabbitMQ Source resource which will be covered in the next section.
+The topology operator is a dependency of the Knative RabbitMQ Source resource which will be covered in the next section.

 To install the RabbitMQ Topology operator, run the following command against your cluster.